INSTRUMENT

 BOLD INGENUITY

-The SR20 and SR22T have redefined personal aviation with industry-leading performance, style, and safety.
+Every pilot’s dream plane?
+This might very well be it.
+The SR20 and SR22 have redefined personal aviation with industry-leading performance, style, and safety.
 A seamless integration of luxury, technology, and automobile-inspired ergonomics will have you and your family eager to climb aboard.
 With an integrated parachute recovery system, its safety record is unmatched.

-TYPICAL TIMELINE TO COMPLETION:
+TYPICAL TIMELINE TO COMPLETION

 4-6 MONTHS

 Students are encouraged to sign up for a minimum of TWO 2.5-hour lessons per week, but greater frequency is beneficial as you'll maintain a higher level of retention from one lesson to the next.
+Total times and costs will ultimately depend on a variety of factors including weather, aircraft maintenance, private pilot proficiency, natural ability, frequency of training, and dedication to at-home study.

 8:00AM - 10:30AM